dnlcstr/dictaria/README.md

     * macOS: **`Cmd + Option + F9`** (via Hammerspoon)
     * Windows / Linux: **`Ctrl + Alt + F9`**

-4. Press the hotkey again (or click the button) to stop recording and start transcription. **Once transcription is complete, the resulting text will automatically be copied to your clipboard (clipboard).**
+4. Press the hotkey again (or click the button) to stop recording and start transcription. **Once transcription is complete, the resulting text will automatically be copied to your clipboard.**

-5. Use the **Pin button** 📌 in the top-left corner to keep the Dictaria window over other applications.
+5. Use the **Pin button** (⦾) in the top-left corner to keep the Dictaria window over other applications.

-6. Use the **Collapse button** (⬇️/⬆️) in the top-right corner to **hide the text area** and minimize the window.
+6. Use the **Collapse button** (▲) in the top-right corner to **hide the text area** and minimize the window.

 ---